 "We study how the genes we inherit from our parents affect heart disease and type 2 diabetes risk with a goal of developing new therapies customized to the individual."

-Mete Civelek, Assistant Professor
+Mete Civelek, Assistant Professor of BME

 His laboratory studies the complex interactions among genes and environment that increase our risk for heart disease and type 2 diabetes.
 Although diet, physical activity, and smoking affect our disease risk our genetic makeup play an equally important role.
 In the last ten years we learnt more about the genes that affect our disease risk than the previous 50 years thanks to technological advances in genome sequencing.
 But for majority of the genes we still do not know how they affect the development of heart disease or type 2 diabetes.
 His laboratory takes a holistic approach by carefully studying various human populations to connect the dots between genes and disease.
 They use data science, systems biology, and traditional molecular biology approaches to discover novel disease pathways in human cells and in mice.
 Their ultimate goal is to develop new therapies customized to individual heart disease or type 2 diabetes patients.

 Dr. Civelek is the recipient of the NIH Pathway to Independence Award from the National Heart, Lung, and Blood Institute as well as Ralph E. Powe Junior Faculty Enhancement Award from Oak Ridge Associated Universities.

 ASHG/Charles J. Epstein Trainee Award for Excellence in Human Genetics Research2014

 George Popjak Award for Outstanding Contributions to Atherosclerosis Research2013